deltachat/deltachat-pages/_posts/2022-06-14-webxdcintro.md

 ## Sharing webxdc apps is pretty safe and easy

 Webxdc apps are started in a locked-down browser sandbox on your own device.
-Interaction with servers or entities outside the chat is technically prohibited.
+Interaction with servers or entities outside the chat is not possible.
 This is why ".xdc" files need to be self-contained zip-files and bring all needed resources.
 Once started, a webxdc app can send and receive data with anyone who also started the webxdc app in the chat.